shirsendu849/weather-data-pipeline/README.md

 ## Overview

+We will design an ETL pipeline around AWS services and orchestrate it with Airflow.
+This project will:
+- Extract one year of historical weather data based on start date, end date, latitude, and longitude using [Open Meteo's](https://open-meteo.com/en/docs/historical-weather-api) free API.
+- Perform data transformations to structure and clean the data.
+- Load the processed data into Snowflake, ensuring a fully automated workflow.
-In this project, we will build an end-to-end data pipeline using **AWS** services and orchestrate it with **Airflow**.
-We will extract one year of historical weather data from the free website [Open Meteo](https://open-meteo.com/en/docs/historical-weather-api), perform transformations, and load it into a Snowflake table.
+- perform transformations, and load it into a Snowflake table.
 The entire process will be fully automated.

 ## Prerequisites